Our people are helping to solve the important problems of the 21st century.More about our solvers

 Helps PwC clients transform at speed

 With a background in biology and earth science, Thijs understands the increasingly detailed and complex nature of ESG requirements.
 As a member of PwC Netherlands' ESG team, he helps clients develop and implement strategies to reduce their environmental impact and raise sustainability awareness.
+Furthermore, he’s helping to develop an international network of PwC colleagues to help build a sustainable future.
+As a member of PwC Netherlands ESG team, he helps clients develop and implement strategies to reduce their environmental impact and raise sustainability awareness.
 Furthermore, he’s helping develop an international network of PwC colleagues and services focused on nature and biodiversity as part of his efforts to help build a sustainable future.

 Trained biologist and earth scientist, Thijs IJsbrandij